Garden Leave: What It Is and How It Works

 It’s an Alternative to Non-Compete Agreements

-Companies that want to prevent workers from joining a competitor may find garden leave to be a more viable alternative than non-compete agreements.
+Companies that want to prevent workers from joining a competitor may find garden leave to be a more viable alternative than non-compete agreements, which have been banned by multiple states.

 “The tide is turning against non-competes,” David Siegel, a partner at California law firm Grellas Shah, told Built In.